 - Do not fly in temperatures below 23° F (-5C) or above 104° F (40C).

-- See this article for more tips and information on where to fly your Skydio drone.
+- Please read this article for more guidelines on where to fly your Skydio drone.

 - Your Skydio drone only avoids obstacles that are not in motion.
 Cars, boats, balls, animals, other drones, other people, or similar moving objects may not be avoided if they’re moving.
 You should exercise extreme caution and good judgment when flying with other people around.
 If you know that you’ll be around others in motion, we suggest you leave the Height Floor setting enabled to ensure Skydio 2 maintains a safe elevation.